Ajaxy/tinyspec/README.md

 ### Using With Asciidoctor
 Check out [this repo](https://github.com/Ajaxy/openapi-asciidoctor) to produce even more beautiful HTML (and PDF) output.

+### Tinyspec Cloud
+[Tinyspec Cloud](https://tinyspec.cloud) is a documentation hosting service with a themes marketplace launching soon.

 ## Contributing
 Contributions and feedback are always welcome.
 If you have an idea on how to make tinyspec better, feel free to create an issue and/or pull request.